-The last relevant statistical observable is the correlation length or coherence length ( $L_B$ ), which relates to the dominant scale of the magnetic field, i.e., the average size of the eddies.
-It can be written as [?]
+The last relevant statistical observable is the correlation length or coherence length (L_B) , which relates to the dominant scale of the magnetic field, i.e., the average size of the eddies.
+It can be written as [17]

-$$L_B = 2\pi \frac{\int dk \, k^{-1} M(\vec{k})}{\int dk \, M(\vec{k})} \,. \tag{25}$$
+$$L_B = 2\pi \frac{\int \mathrm{d}k \, k^{-1} M(\vec{k})}{\int \mathrm{d}k \, M(\vec{k})} \,. \tag{23}$$

-Several other definitions can be found in the literature [??].
+Several other definitions can be found in the literature [63, 64].

-A magnetic turbulence description frequently found is the cascade model (e.g. [? ? ]), wherein magnetic energy is injected at large scales (the so-called energy range) and subsequently transferred to smaller scales (the inertial range), below which the turbulent energy tends to dissipate.
+A magnetic turbulence description frequently found is the cascade model (e.g. [55, 57, 58]), wherein magnetic energy is injected at large scales (the so-called energy range) and subsequently transferred to smaller scales (the inertial range), below which the turbulent energy tends to dissipate.

 Turbulent stochastic magnetic fields tend to follow power laws of the form of eq.
-24. This is supported by observations of interplanetary and interstellar magnetic fields [? ? ? ].
+22. This is supported by observations of interplanetary and interstellar magnetic fields [65-67].
 In practice, eq.
-24 does not cover an infinitude of k's, being restricted to values of larger than a given cut-off wave number (i.e., $k \ge k_0$ ) and vanishing outside this range.
+22 does not cover an infinitude of k's, being restricted to values of larger than a given cut-off wave number (i.e., $k \ge k_0$) and vanishing outside this range.

-2.5.2 Intergalactic magnetic fields
+2.4.2 Intergalactic magnetic fields

 All charged particles coming from astrophysical objects outside the Milky Way can have their trajectories influenced by intergalactic magnetic fields (IGMFs).
 Our current knowledge of IGMFs is poor.
-This limitation is partly attributed to the gap in understanding their origin and evolution (for comprehensive reviews, see [? ? ]).
+This limitation is partly attributed to the gap in understanding their origin and evolution (for comprehensive reviews, see [68, 69]).

 IGMFs are believed to permeate the universe at large scales.
-Inside galaxy clusters, they can attain intensities of about $\sim 10^{-10}$ T in the central regions [? ? ].
-In the large-scale filaments connecting by cluster, their strength lies between $\sim 10^{-12}$ and $10^{-11}$ T [? ? ].
+Inside galaxy clusters, they can attain intensities of about $\sim 10^{-10}$ T in central regions [70, 71].
+In the large-scale filaments connected by cluster, their strength lies between $\sim 10^{-12}$ and 10^{-11} T[72, 73].
 The scenario within cosmic voids remains less clear.
-Within these regions' inner parts, IGMFs might not exist at all if their origins were tied to spatially localised astrophysical processes.
-Nonetheless, gamma-ray observations impose lower limits on integrated IGMFs along the line of sight, predominantly influenced by voids, indicating values of $B\gtrsim 10^{-21}\text{--}10^{-19}$ T [? ? ? ? ? ? ? ].
+Within these regions' inner parts, IGMFs might not exist at all if their origins were tied to localized astrophysical processes.
+Nonetheless, gamma-ray observations impose lower limits on integrated IGMFs along the line of sight, predominantly influenced by voids, indicating values of $B \gtrsim 10^{-21}$ - 10^{-19} T [74-80].

 Uncertainties related to IGMFs in cosmic voids are even more relevant when considering that these voids constitute a substantial portion of the universe's volume, ranging from about 20% to 80%.
-The remainder of the volume is filled by galaxy clusters and filaments, with the clusters accounting for merely $\lesssim 10^{-3}$ [? ? ].
-This discrepancy emphasises that charged particles journeying cosmological distances are likely to be influenced by the fields prevailing in voids.
+The remainder of the volume is filled by galaxy clusters and filaments, with the clusters accounting for merely $\leq 10^{-3}$ [72, 81].
+This discrepancy emphasises that charged particles journeying cosmological distance are likely to be influenced by the fields prevailing in voids.

-The typical size of the magnetic domain, this is, the coherence length ( $L_B$ ), remains even more uncertain.
+The typical size of the magnetic domain, this is, the coherence length (L_B), remains even more uncertain.
 If they are very large, this might not be an issue, but given the vast parameter space, there is no reason to believe this might be the case.
-In the context of filaments and galaxy clusters, these fields tend to be bound by the size of these structures.
-However, within voids, their range spans a diverse spectrum, varying from a fraction of a parsec to dimensions encompassing the observable universe [? ? ].
-Current constraints on the coherence scale are weak, but there is some support for $10 \text{ kpc} \lesssim L_B \lesssim 100 \text{ Mpc}$ [? ].
+In the context of filaments and galaxy clusters, these fields tend to be of the order of these structures.
+However, within voids, their range spans a diverse spectrum, varying from a fraction of a parsec to dimensions encompassing the observable universe [17, 69].
+Current constraints on the coherence scale are weak, but there is some support for 10 kpc $\leq L_B \leq 100$ Mpc [80].

-The helicity of IGMFs have also been suggested to affect the propagation of charged particles in magnetic fields [? ? ], which could have profound implications for understanding early-universe cosmology (see, e.g., ref. [? ] for a review).
+The helicity of IGMFs have also been suggested to affect the propagation of charged particles in magnetic fields [64, 82, 83], which could have profound implications for understanding early-universe cosmology.

-Figure 3: Comparison of the cumulative volume filling factors according to various studies [? ? ? ? ].
-Figure taken from ref. [? ].
+Figure 3: Comparison of the cumulative volume filling factors according to various studies [84-86, 89].
+Figure taken from ref.
+[2].